How To Become A Counsellor: UK Training Requirements

 • A-levels or equivalent: While not mandatory, pursuing A-levels or equivalent qualifications in subjects like psychology, sociology, or health can be beneficial for progressing to advanced counselling training.
 Upon completion of secondary school, you may choose to enroll in an accredited counselling course or pursue a university degree in counselling or psychology.

-• Introduction to counselling courses: Many aspiring counsellors start with short college courses, such as an Introduction to Counselling or a Level 2 Certificate in Counselling Skills.
-These courses are commonly offered at colleges and adult education centers.
-These courses are an opportunity to gain basic counselling skills and theoretical knowledge and are a common route taken by those transitioning from a different profession or exploring a new career path.
+• Introduction to counselling courses: Many aspiring counsellors start with a short college course, such as Introduction to Counselling, or a Level 2 Certificate in Counselling Skills.
+These options are commonly offered at colleges and adult education centres.
+A training course is an opportunity to gain basic counselling skills and theoretical knowledge, and it’s a common route taken by those transitioning from a different profession or exploring a new career path.

 • University courses: Another option is to pursue a degree in counselling, psychology, or a related field.
-Degree programs offer in-depth knowledge of psychological theories, counselling techniques, and mental health practices, as well as opportunities for supervised placements.
+Degree programs offer further training and in-depth knowledge of psychological theories, counselling techniques, and mental health practices, as well as opportunities for supervised placements.

 Step 2: Register with a professional body